uyentran9/uyentran-ai-blog/index.md

 - Hands-on projects and Kaggle competitions focused on real-world ML pipelines
 - Self-study in optimization, generative modeling, and scientific machine learning

-I am applying for **Master’s programs in Computer Science (Fall 2027)** with the long-term goal of pursuing a **PhD in machine learning for biomedical and scientific applications**, including areas such as healthcare AI and drug discovery.
+I am applying for **Master’s programs in Computer Science (Fall 2027)** with the long-term goal of pursuing a **PhD in machine learning for biomedical and scientific applications**.

 ---